DQL Function Reference¶

 Parameters:

-Return Value: Returns the string with leading whitespace removed.
+Return Value: Returns the string with whitespace removed from the left side.

 Removes whitespace characters from the right side of a string.